doanvanthanhfpt/pdsnd_github/README.md

 Bike-Share is a project that allows you to explore data of the US bike-share system statistically. bike-share

 ### Files used
-Include the files used: bikeshare.py chicago.csv new_york_city.csv washington.csv
+Current Trip History data and files used: bikeshare.py chicago.csv new_york_city.csv washington.csv

 ### Credits
 Links for Trip History Data